david-hil/100-days-of-code/LOG.md

 **Today's Progress**: The Bitcoin-App is now basically the MVP

 **Thoughts:** Today, I learnt that you shouldn't trust any random tutorial on the internet.
 Trust W3-Schools instead :).
 Also, JavaScript is a weird language.

+### Day 6: September 11, 2018

+**Today's Progress**: Extended my BTC-App functionality

+**Thoughts:** Stuff's hard.
+Only added a little feature in the whole hour and i had so much trouble with it.